surratt-dev/dipstick/docs/engineering-health-check-cleaned.md

 ## What

 The Engineering Health Check is a retrospective focused on the development experience and the code base for your applications.
 It's not a review of your test coverage or static analysis metrics, but rather about the engineer's satisfaction with the code base as a whole.
-An uninvested facilitator walks the engineers through a set of questions where each participant hand votes, typically on a scale of 1 to 4, sometimes using Roman voting.
+An uninvested facilitator walks the engineersteam through a set of questions where each participant hand votes, typically on a scale of 1 to 4, sometimes using Roman voting (thumbs up/ thumbs down).
 The facilitator captures the results in a spreadsheet each session so trends can be identified.
 The facilitator will also note outliers in the vote and prompt brief discussion on the topic.
 The trends or conversations may result in takeaways for the team to address.

 ## Why